ombulabs/blog/_posts/2020-06-03-project-workflow.md

 We have shared [more information on how we use Pivotal Tracker here](https://www.ombulabs.com/blog/tags/pivotal-tracker).
 We also like to use [GitHub](https://github.com/) to its full potential.
 Therefore, we needed a standardized workflow that would take into account how we use both these tools and ensure everybody on the team knows what is going on by looking at a [Pivotal Tracker](https://www.pivotaltracker.com/) board or a list of open Pull Requests.

 In this article, I will walk you through the workflow we created for our team.
+You can [find a flowchart representation of the workflow here](https://www.ombulabs.com/blog/assets/images/project-workflow/github-pivotal-flow.png).

 <!--more-->